What is breastfeeding?

 Have a healthy diet

 - Have a balanced diet so that you get the vitamins and minerals you need for breastfeeding.
 You'll need to eat extra calories compared to the amount you ate when you weren't breastfeeding.
 It's a good idea to continue taking your prenatal vitamins while breastfeeding.
+Make sure you are getting enough fluid.
+Water is the healthiest option.
+Low fat milk is also a good choice.

 - Avoid quick weight loss.
 If you want to try to lose your pregnancy weight, lose it a little at a time so you don't affect your breast milk.